Follow us being our best self on the Class Dojo Platform

 Intent

-We designed our mathematics curriculum with the aspiring goal of all pupils aiming high and achieving mastery in mathematics; developing a love of the subject and an ability to connect areas of learning whilst developing their resilience through problem solving; and know that they can achieve in the mathematics whilst at Thurgoland Primary and in the future.
+We designed our mathematics curriculum, in line with our school values, to aspire all pupils to aim high and achieve mastery in mathematics.
+We aim for all pupils at Thurgoland Primary to developing a love of the subject and an ability to connect areas of learning whilst developing their resilience through problem solving.
+Through ‘Being Their Best Self’, all children know that they can achieve a deeper understanding of mathematics at Thurgoland Primary, that applies to their further education and chosen career.

 At Thurgoland we intend to: